 1) Compensation for Overload Teaching: Additional teaching duties performed during the normal academic year, intersession, or summer session.
 Overload pay is provided for faculty who teach additional courses that are included in the University class schedule.
 Overload pay does not factor into supplemental compensation limit calculations.
 Overload pay is according to the current University scale.

 2) Compensation for Grant or Sponsored Program Work: If allowed by the grant agency or program sponsor, additional compensation from research and sponsored program funds may be paid to a faculty or staff member.
 The expectations of the additional work must conform to the established policies of the University and follow applicable state and federal regulations.
 All requests to earn supplemental pay through grants or sponsored programs must be routed to the Office of Research Services for verification of agency/sponsor approval.
 Outside work may consist of teaching credit courses specific to an agreement with an external agency or short term activities such as teaching seminars, professional development short courses, or other similar work done above and beyond the full-time work schedule.
-Supplemental pay for work beyond the usual job expectation must be approved through academic departments and colleges and the office of academic and student affairs.
+Supplemental pay for work beyond the usual job expectation must be approved through academic departments and colleges and the office of academic affairs and enrollment management.
 Upon verification of completion of the work, the supplemental pay must be approved by University of System.
 A specific pay scale derived from the sponsoring agency or other factors may be used for supplemental pay for teaching professional development, continuing education credit, or non-credit courses.

 Note: Additional compensation is subject to audit.
 To comply with local, state, or federal audit expectations, the University must have and abide by clear policies and procedures governing compensation.
 To ensure equitable application of McNeese's supplemental compensation policy, these guidelines apply to all projects regardless of the source of funding (federal, state, local government, and non-/for- profit private entities) and whether the project is fixed price or cost-reimbursable.